adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 		// etc
 	}

-Don't worry if you are a little hazy on feature detection, feature testing and dynamic APIs - there are fantastic articles [[3](#ref3)] on this subject matter.
+Don't worry if you are a little hazy on feature detection, feature testing and dynamic APIs - there are fantastic articles [[4](#ref4)] on this subject matter.

 ## Summary

-At first, polyfills *seem* like a good idea in order to use the APIs as they were intented.
-But we live in a world where there are a great many browsers and the accompanying host environments are unpredictable.
+The Host is a dynamic environment, and an unpredicatable one too.
+Polyfills try to bend the rules to create a static environment.
 At best, polyfills are harder to implement.
-At their worst, they are impossible to implement reliably, making development much harder.
-Fortunately, wrappers provide the functionality you need without the pitfalls.
+At their worst, they are impossible to implement to spec.
+This increases development effort significantly but even worse results in unreliable software.
+The answer, is of course to use wrappers.
+You get the all the same functionality but without the pitfalls.

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>